What COVID-19 Is Doing Around The World

 - Loss of job or salary reduction

 Remember that your employer may similarly be facing financial struggles themselves.
-He may have to terminate your contract or renew with a lower salary or less benefits.
+He may have to terminate your contract or renew with a lower salary or fewer benefits.

 If you choose or decide to change employers make sure to choose an ethical agency and preferably one that won’t charge you any fees like We are Caring in Singapore or Fair Employment Agency in Hong Kong.
 You can also register your profile on platforms like Helper Choice, Helper Place or Anisya.